Back to all reviews

 90-day message history limit

-If you’ve done any research about Slack, you’ve probably come across many mentions of this limitation.
-On the free plan, the message history is limited to 90 days, after which all messages, files and shared links are deleted.
+If you’ve done any research about Slack, you’ve probably heard that, on the free plan, the message history is limited to 90 days.
+After that, all messages, files, and shared links are deleted, which leads to significant knowledge loss over time.

-If you're looking for a dedicated team communication app, you’re probably looking to migrate from the less formal chat applications to something professional and more reliable.
+If you're looking for a dedicated team communication app, you’re probably looking to migrate from a less formal chat app to something more professional andreliable.

-In my experience, I’ve found that referencing past documents (even if outdated) always makes it easier to structure and complete new ones.
-The same goes for referencing past communication problems or conflicts.
+In my experience, having a searchable company history makes it easier to reference past discussions, decisions, and documents (even if outdated).
+This, in turn, helps structure and complete new ones.
+The same goes for referencing past problems or conflicts.

-If you’re looking to create a space that will allow you to boost productivity and skip unnecessary steps, unlimited message history is one of the prerequisites of an ever-improving professional environment.
+If you want to create a space that will allow you to boost productivity and skip unnecessary steps, unlimited message history (something you get with competitor apps like Pumble)is one of the prerequisites of an ever-improving professional environment.

 Yes, you can probably function without it, but you’re putting yourself at risk to find out the hard way why unlimited history matters — even if you always back up and organize all important files.